TBMCPlugins/Chroma-Chat/README.md

 #### Name mentioning
 If you simply say any online player's full playername, it'll highlight it and play a sound for the target player.
 This works only once per message per target player.

+Essentials nicknames are now supported.
+If you say a nickname, it'll show it's original colors, if you say a username, then it will choose based on flair color if known.

 ### Admins
 Type /u admin for a list of the commands.
 #### Seeing status of flairs (/u admin playerinfo)